 - Launching a new product

-- Launching a new website and at the same time telling the world about it
+- Launching a new website and at the same time telling the world about it.

 With that said, let’s consider some of the best plugins to put your website in maintenance mode.

-Lets Pick The Top WordPress Maintenance Mode Plugin
+5 Best WordPress Maintenance Mode Plugin

 1. Under Construction

-As the name rightly suggests, Under Construction is an intuitive plugin used for constructing a coming soon or maintenance mode page.
+As the name rightly suggests, Under Construction is an intuitive plugin for constructing a coming soon or maintenance mode page.

 This plugin comes with pre-designed templates.
 That means if your design skills aren’t particularly good you can still create really nice pages.